Real-time Spatial Retrieval Augmented Generation for Urban Environments: Implementation of Real-Time Spatial RAG with FIWARE

 As illustrated in Figure \ref{fig:architecture}, a user can interact with the system through an application.
 This application displays contextual information and reflects changes resulting from user interactions or updates from other systems.
 When a user submits a question about the city, the RAG application retrieves relevant entities from the context broker using the NGSI-LD API, filtering by entity properties, date information, spatial location, ensuring that the response is geographically, temporally, and contextually relevant, and optionally retrieving additional entities that are linked through NGSI-LD relationships.
 The application then combines the retrieved contextual data with the user's prompt and sends this enriched prompt to an LLM.
 The LLM processes the prompt, leveraging its knowledge base and the provided context to generate an informative and contextually appropriate response.
 This response is returned to the application, which presents it to the user in a user-friendly format.
 Thanks to the subscription system of the context broker, the RAG can be configured to receive real-time updates of modified entities, eliminating the need for periodic requests to check whether the contextual information provided to the LLM has changed, something common in urban environments.

 In the initial experiments that we will present later, we observed that LLMs are capable of understanding the NGSI-LD format, which simplifies the post-processing of the retrieved entities.
 In cases where the LLM is unable to interpret the properties of an NGSI-LD entity, it can be programmed to consult the ontology, as NGSI-LD entities include a ``context'' attribute that links to the Smart Data Model used.
 This model provides a natural language description of the entity and explains the meaning of each of its properties and relationships.
-Moreover, the architecture can be extended by incorporating additional FIWARE components to enhance functionality and user experience further.
-Cygnus\footnote{Cygnus: https://fiware-cygnus.readthedocs.io/} can be integrated to store historical data, enabling the system to track changes and trends over time.
-Including Identity and Access Management (IAM) components, such as Keyrock\footnote{Keyrock: {https://fiware-idm.readthedocs.io/}}, would add security to the data by implementing user identification and authentication.